Covid-19 Support Series #2

 Eat anti-inflammatory foods: fruits, vegetables, lean protein, nuts, seeds and healthy fats.

 Eat superfoods: Spinach, kale, red onions, capers, apples (eat the peel), berries.

 Plant your own garden so you don’t need to go to the grocery store.

 Eat a healthy small snack before you go to sleep.
 Eat a combination of proteins and complex carbohydrates to stabilize your blood sugar throughout the night.
 Examples: 5-10 almonds and 8 dried cherries with no added sugar.
 If you are a diabetic, seek your physician’s recommendations about a snack before bed.

-9. Exercise at least 30 minutes every day.
+9. Exercise for at least 30 minutes every day.
 If evening exercise makes you too alert to go to sleep on time, exercise earlier in the day.

 Soak up the sunshine for 10 minutes a day.
 It stimulates vitamin D and boosts your immune system.